 As well as learning about creative techniques and processes, our summer courses aim to increase your confidence in your artistic abilities, giving you the opportunity to make a more informed decision about your future.

-Banson NYC is excited to offer 2 NYC Fashion Summer Camps for high school students in 2018.
+Banson NYC is excited to offer 2 NYC Fashion Summer Camps for high school students.
 They are designed for teens entering 9th through 12th grades.
 Each week-long session will teach the students the fundamentals of the fashion industry by providing an insider's perspective.
 The students will stay at the LIM College Residence Hall on the Upper East Side.
 Each morning the group will be picked up at the dorm by a Banson NYC representative.

 Banson NYC will be offering two weeks of their traditional camp introducing students to different careers in the industry and they have added two more weeks of specialty camps - one in Styling and one in Fashion Design.

 Students from around the globe come to Barnard College to pursue their passions in a rigorous, academic setting.
 With five distinct programs to choose from, ranging from entrepreneurship to dance, you have the unique opportunity to explore an area of interest on a deeper level through both in-class discussions and city exploration.
 As part of the learning experience at Barnard, you will get a taste of both college life and the Big Apple!

 Bay Path's no-residency MFA in Creative Nonfiction Writing is designed to help aspiring writers turn their personal story into publishable prose.
 Created for women and men at all stages of their writing careers, the program allows students to study online with faculty mentors in a way that bends to the shape of their lives.